evuraan/MythicalMythTV/maestro/README.md

 - maestro does not generate any internet bound network traffic.
 - maestro does not have any backdoors.
 - maestro does not need write permissions to your filesystem.
+- maestro does not need any access to your database.